Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Controlling Wasserstein Distances by Kernel Norms

+We focus in this section on the first main contributions of this paper, that is the comparison of optimal transport distances and maximum mean discrepancies.
+We begin by describing the main notions related to these two metrics.

-As described, the first problem is to study how to control the task-metric $\|\cdot\|_{\mathcal{L}(\Hcal),p}$ defined in \eqref{eq:lnorm2} by a Wasserstein distance.
-We briefly describe the main notions of OT and Wasserstein distance and refer the reader to \citep{cot_peyre_cutu,San15a} for a more detailed discussion.
-Broadly speaking the interest of Optimal Transport (OT) lies in both its ability to provide correspondences between sets of points and its ability to induce a geometric notion of distance between probability distributions thanks to the popular Wasserstein distance.
-Considering a complete and separable metric space $(\Xcal,D)$, the Wasserstein distance is defined for two probability distributions $\pi, \pi' \in \P(\Xcal)$ and $p \in [1,+\infty[$ as:
+The interest of optimal transport lies in both its ability to provide correspondences between sets of points and its ability to induce a geometric notion of distance between probability distributions thanks to the popular Wasserstein distances \citep{Villani,San15a,cot_peyre_cutu}.
+Considering a complete and separable metric space $(\Xcal,D)$ and $p \in [1,+\infty)$, the Wasserstein distance of order $p$ between two probability distributions $\pi, \pi' \in \P(\Xcal)$ is defined as

 where $\Pi(\pi,\pi')$ is the set of couplings of $\pi$ and $\pi'$ \ie\ the set of joint distributions $\gamma \in \P(\Xcal \times \Xcal)$ such that both marginals of $\gamma$ are respectively $\pi$ and $\pi'$.
-More formally $\Pi(\pi,\pi')=\{ \gamma \in \P(\Xcal \times \Xcal) | \forall A,B \subseteq \Xcal, \gamma(A \times \Xcal)=\pi(A), \ \gamma(\Xcal \times B)=\pi'(B)\}$.
-This quantity satisfies all the axioms of a distance and endows the space:
+More formally $\Pi(\pi,\pi')=\{ \gamma \in \P(\Xcal \times \Xcal): \forall A,B \subseteq \Xcal, \gamma(A \times \Xcal)=\pi(A), \ \gamma(\Xcal \times B)=\pi'(B)\}$.
+This quantity satisfies all the axioms of a distance and endows the space